knopgm/cf-ex1-portfolio/README.md

 - npm run start (for localhost at: "http://localhost:1234")

-Or use the public [https://myflix-gkm.netlify.app/](https://myflix-gkm.netlify.app/) address on your browser
+Or use the public [https://knopgm.com/](https://knopgm.com/) address on your browser

 ## Project dependencies

-To easy the comunication with who may be interest on my work, I create a short Javascript logic to send messages direct to my email box.
-To complete this logic, a Google cloud service was used.
+I used Javascript to better display the drop down menu on the hamburguer menu for mobile devices and, to easy the comunication with who may be interest on my work, I create a short Javascript logic for sending messages direct to my email box with the help of Google cloud service.

 - HTML
 - CSS